 Reduce the heat to a simmer and let the sauce come together for 5 minutes, stirring occasionally.

-Gently add the meatballs to the sauce and cook over low heat for 10-15 minutes until thoroughly cooked through.
+Gently add the meatballs to the sauce, cover the pan and cook over low heat for 10-15 minutes until thoroughly cooked through.

 Meanwhile, put the cornstarch in a small bowl and set aside.